Queensland Government takes a whole-of-government approach to creating and sustaining value.

-- Information and communication technology (ICT) includes ICT services hardware, software and telecommunications (managed by the Department of Science, Information Technology and Innovation).
+- Information and communication technology (ICT) includes ICT services hardware, software and telecommunications (managed by the Department of Housing and Public Works).

 - Medical goods and services includes medical consumables, medical equipment and maintenance, medical services, and pharmaceuticals and prosthetics (managed by Queensland Health)

 - Social services includes social and community services that support our most vulnerable groups such as child protection, domestic violence prevention and disability and youth services.
-It also includes human services, such as support for education and training, employment, sport and recreation, and culture and the arts (managed by the Department of Communities, Child Safety and Disability Services).
+It also includes human services, such as support for education and training, employment, sport and recreation, and culture and the arts (managed by the Department of Communities, Disability Services and Seniors).

 - Transport infrastructure and services includes construction materials, construction delivery and transport delivery services (managed by the Department of Transport and Main Roads).